 |17.||Nikon D300S||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Nikon D500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.